Church of the Pater Noster: 19th-century church

-The 19th-century cloister is modelled on the Campo Santo at Pisa, Italy.
-It separates the partly reconstructed Byzantine church, which stands west of it, from he small 19th-century convent church, which stands east of it.
+The 19th-century cloister is modelled on the Camposanto Monumentale in Pisa, Italy.
+It separates the partly reconstructed Byzantine church, which stands west of it, from the small 19th-century convent church, which stands east of it.

 Princess Aurelia Bossi's tomb stands in the western lateral chamber of the narthex, on the right-hand side as one enters the church.

 Lord's Prayer plaques

 The walls of the cloister, of the convent church and the partially reconstructed Eleona church are all used to display plaques that bear the Lord's Prayer in a total of well over 100 different languages and dialects.

 Location

 The church is located in the At-Tur district of Jerusalem, which has a population of about 18,000 mostly Muslim Arabs, with a small Christian minority.